 - Find a source of drinking liquid.

-- Find or build a shelter before nightfall.
+- If you don’t have a proper tent or a Bivvy with you, find or build a shelter before nightfall.

 - Fashion a weapon you can use for self-defense.

 - Wait to see if the rescue arrives.

 - Find a source of food.

 - Travel in one direction during daylight hours.

 And more!
 We will guide you through the most effective things to prevent harm to your body and mind while being rescued.

 Your safety will be in your hands, and the success of your survival escape plan will largely depend on your clear thinking and mindful actions.
 You should use a positive frame of mind and focus on nothing but getting out of the jungle alive.

 You should keep cool, calm, and collected to sustain yourself in safety while in the jungle.
 Before you start searching for the essentials of jungle survival, a good idea would be to look for the source of self-assuredness and prioritize well to make sure you are doing everything to help your position.